indecades/3D-design/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+🌍 Interactive 3D Earth Model

+An inspiring TravelCo project!
+This cutting-edge earth visualization was crafted using Spline, a powerful tool for designing interactive 3D content.
+Whether you're a developer, designer, or just a curious explorer, this model offers a captivating way to interact with our planet.

 ### Deployment